Prudencio Garcia: Legacy

+In 2025, Prudencio "Pete" García was again prominently featured in the exhibition Invisible Immigrants.
+Spaniards in the U.S. (1868–1945) at the Tampa Bay History Center in Tampa, Florida.
+The photo of García as a child shortly after his arrival in St. Louis, Missouri, was used as the primary promotional image for this United States debut of the exhibit.
+The exhibition, curated by NYU Professor James D. Fernández and journalist Luis Argeo, presented over 300 historical photographs, documents, and audiovisual materials from more than 15,000 archival items related to the Spanish diaspora in the U.S.

 Youth

 Born in Salinas, Asturias, Spain on October 2, 1899, Prudencio Garcia immigrated to the United States as a child.
 He came to the U.S. in May 1907 with his mother and one sister when he was six years old.
 His father was already in the United States having arrived in 1905.
 Several of his brothers stayed and lived in Cuba before eventually coming to the United States.
 His family moved to St. Louis, Missouri where he completed primary school at Blow School in Carondelet, a neighborhood in the extreme southeastern portion of St. Louis.

 Professional

 After completing bookkeeping courses at night, Garcia worked for the Mercantile Commerce Bank and Trust Company in St. Louis until he retired in 1965.
 He co-founded the Spanish Society in St. Louis with his brother-in-law Benito “Chic” Fernandez in 1927.

-Soccer Referee Career
+Soccer referee career

-Garcia was one of the leading figures in the sport of soccer in St. Louis’ large Spanish community, organizing teams, leagues and referees’ associations in Missouri and southern Illinois for decades after immigrating to St. Louis from Spain as a child.
+Garcia was one of the leading figures in the sport of soccer in St. Louis' large Spanish community, organizing teams, leagues and referees' associations in Missouri and southern Illinois for decades after immigrating to St. Louis from Spain as a child.
 Garcia was a player for teams in St. Louis from 1911 to 1921.
 He then started officiating in St. Louis Public School and Police Youth leagues.
 He refereed in the Municipal League of St. Louis from 1937 to 1957 and was a founder of Missouri Referees Association.
 Garcia also was selected to referee U.S. national soccer team games played in St. Louis against national and club teams from other countries.